-According to Gallup’s annual Global Emotions Report, over 40% of adults worldwide reported experiencing record high stress levels in 2020.
-That number might be elevated because of the pandemic, but it’s been steadily increasing since 2015.
+According to Gallup’s annual Global Emotions Report, over 40% of adults worldwide reported experiencing record-high stress levels in 2020.¹ That number might be elevated because of the pandemic, but it’s been steadily increasing since 2015.
 Americans, in particular, have incredibly high levels of stress.
-And with chronic stress comes problems in nearly every part of your body, dramatically affecting your quality of life.
+And with chronic stress comes problems in nearly every part of your body, dramatically affecting your quality of life.²

-In times of chronic, low-level stress – or if you’re looking to improve your sleep, which can also help relieve stress and vice versa – you can turn to one of your body’s own best building blocks: GABA.
-GABA, or gamma-aminobutyric acid, is an amino acid and the primary inhibitory neurotransmitter in your brain.
+In times of chronic, low-level stress, whether it’s from a busy job or lack of sleep, you can turn to GABA, one of your body’s own best building blocks.³ Gamma-aminobutyric acid, or GABA, is an amino acid and the primary inhibitory neurotransmitter in your brain.
 It’s taken as a supplement for many reasons, with the overarching goal of helping you feel more centered throughout your day.
 We’ve found the top GABA supplements and tested and reviewed them so you can discover what will help you the most.

 If you’re in a hurry, check out our top recommendations for the best GABA supplements below.

 PharmaGABA's all-natural ingredients are scientifically backed and have the strongest efficacy.

 Thorne’s ingredients are free of gluten, soy, and dairy.
 They’re trusted by many third party groups like the Mayo Clinic.
 Choose between two dosage options.